 Lewallen, Jonathan, JoBeth S. Shafran, and Maraam A. Dwidar.
 "When the Lines Go Down: Agency Priorities Under Stopgap Budgeting."

-My dissertation considers the implications of coalitional lobbying for interest groups representing minority populations (those marginalized by race, gender, class, and sexual orientation).
+My dissertation considers the value of coalitional lobbying for interest groups representing minority populations (those marginalized by race, gender, class, and sexual orientation).
 I argue that coalitional lobbying attracts the attention of core government actors and lends increased (wo)manpower to the lobbying efforts of these groups, which advance their lobbying goals.
 Moreover, I argue that diversity in coalition makeup (resource, organizational, and partisan) lends reputability and social desirability to coalitions and their policy proposals, offering similarly improved lobbying outcomes.